There are tons of suggestions on the web about how we should not use technology to just recreate what we’re already doing with pencil and paper.

 Let’s say you have two questions you want students to answer on a Google Doc.
 It doesn’t matter if they are short answer or on-demand responses, this tip will work for both.

-Answering Questions in a Google Doc
+Create Answer Boxes in a Google Doc

 You share your Doc with your students as View only so that they make there own copy.
 They can click between each question to type their answers, but the location of answers will vary a bit if not a lot.